 The north side of the plaza has this mixed-use block.

 What used to be the crossing in a mall now looks like an old-fashioned streetcorner.

-The Macy's in the distance is a good reminder that this town has a lot in common with a mall that's lost its roof and paved its floor.
+The Macy's in the distance is a good reminder that this town has a lot in common with a mall that's lost its roof and allowed cars to park on its floor.

 A newer addition a few miles away: Watters Creek in Allen, where the street layout departs from the habitual grid and instead meanders like an English high street.

 Watters Creek has an actual creek, carefully tended and here with an overlooking apartment building.
-Unusually, it also has a supermarket pitched at the high end.
+Unusually, it also has a high-end supermarket.

 Meanwhile, New Urbanist developments are being built close to many DART stations.

 Here's an apartment building a few blocks away (and facing an old Piggly Wiggly, long closed but with a still legible sign).

 Even closer to the DART station is this huge old Sears catalog warehouse, now a combination of apartments upstairs and offices and studios down.
 The building looks a lot like the Higginbotham building shown in the Downtown III folder.
 That's because the architect was the same: Lang and Witchell.